 Instantly, my life was tossed into the air after my husband died by suicide.
 Nobody saw it coming.

 In the immediate aftermath, and maybe for a few years that followed, I denied I was depressed.
-The guilt that I had asked for a divorce the morning he died, the loss that most of our horses, two dogs, and two cats who I loved would have to find new homes: the loss, the loss was overwhelming.
+The guilt that I had asked for a divorce the morning he died, the loss that most of our horses, two dogs, and two cats whom I loved would have to find new homes: the loss was overwhelming.

 I refused to ask for help.

-Because my job as a commercial fisherwoman requires that I show up, I had to get out of bed.
+At the time, I was commercial fishing.
+Because my job requires that I show up, I had to get out of bed.
 In the fishing industry, you always show up for work, no matter how you feel.
-I didn’t want to lose my job, so it forced me to move forward, otherwise I would have hid under my bedcovers.
+I didn’t want to lose my job, so it forced me to move forward, otherwise, I would have hidden under my bedcovers.
 I was too proud to ask for help, fearing it showed weakness.
-I proclaimed I didn’t need help and that I could do it on my own.
-Fortunately, getting through a moment, an afternoon, a day, a week, a month, a year until life is okay again was my journey.
+In my mind, I didn’t need help.
+I could get out of this aftermath funk on my own.
+My journey was pushing through a moment, an afternoon, a day, a week, a month, a year until life was okay.
 The joy of life returns, thank goodness.
-It took about 4 years for me, but as the old cliché holds true in my case, time does heal.
+It took about 4 years for me, but as the old cliché holds in my case, time does heal.
 Not everyone has that experience.

-Let’s get a new perspective on mental health, anxiety, depression and how even the most “stable” of us can have moments in our life where we need some help.
+All this brought about a huge awareness for me.
+The mental health crisis is real.
+Let’s get a new perspective on mental health, anxiety, depression, and how even the most “stable” of us can have moments in our lives where we need some help.

-I have found in my experience that suicide has affected many lives, not only those who have died but all those that have loved and lost and lived.
+I have found in my experience that suicide has affected many lives, not only those who have died but all those who have loved and lost and lived.

 I believe that unexpected tragedy can happen to anyone.
 And usually when we are least prepared.
-As well as suicide has affected many lives.
-Not only the lives of those who have died, but the lives of those who are suicide survivors.
-There is still so much more to learn about helping others get through periods of a mental health crisis.
+Suicide is one of these that has affected many lives.
+Not only the lives of those who have died but the lives of those who are suicide survivors.
+There is still so much more to learn about helping others get through periods of mental health crisis.
 There is hope.
 Compassion and nonjudgment are two places to begin.

 We can make a difference, one person at a time.